-We are more than a “soup kitchen.”
 Daily Bread ensures that no one in Brevard County faces hunger or homelessness alone.
-We have – for more than 30 years – empowered, supported, and assisted those confronting financial challenges to become self-sufficient.
-We do not provide a “hand-out”, rather we offer a “hand -up.”
+We have – for more than 30 years – empowered, supported, and assisted those confronting financial challenges in our community.
 Feeding the hungry and the homeless is an important part of what we do but is not all that we do.
-We help individuals – through a comprehensive array of programs and services – navigate their way to self-sufficiency.
+We help people to move forward in their lives.
+For people experiencing homelessness, that means helping them find their way home.

-Our story began when Diane Hayward, a math and science teacher, and her husband Bob, a program director at Harris Corporation had a vision to ensure that none of their neighbors go hungry or without food.
+Our story began when Diane Hayward, a math and science teacher, and her husband Bob, a program director at Harris Corporation had a vision to ensure that none of their neighbors go hungry.
 That vision evolved into Daily Bread and we opened our dining facility on January 25, 1988.
-Located at 412 East New Haven Ave, in downtown Melbourne, in a small red and white house they had the goal of feeding up to 100 people a hot meal between the hours of 11:00 a.m. – 1:30 p.m.
+Located at 412 East New Haven Ave, in downtown Melbourne, in a small red and white house they had the goal of feeding up to 100 people a hot meal.
 Daily Bread’s first day’s menu: Chili, bread and coffee.
 Fourteen individuals were fed on the first day.

 Today, anywhere between 220 – 275 hungry and/or homeless neighbors are provided a warm nutritious meal each day.
 More than just a “soup kitchen,” more than 1,000 individuals in need receive healthcare, case management, employment, transitional, and social support services.
 Our programs and services do not enable…they empower.
-We empower individuals to become self-sufficient.
+We empower individuals to move forward in their lives

 Daily Bread Founder - Diane Hayward - Serving one of the more than 2 million meals we have served to those in need since 1988